 Is low calorie: Many people who follow a keto diet do not necessarily pay attention to calorie counting.
 However, if you’re one of those who do, you will be glad to know that in every yellow squash, there are only 38 calories.

 Therefore, this is a great vegetable to add to all your keto recipes including stir fry recipes, salads, gratin recipes, sauté recipes, and other food preparations to add bulk without lots of calories.

 - Butternut squash

 - Acorn squash

 - Green zucchini

 Final thoughts on yellow tender squash

 If you’ve been wondering if you can enjoy this type of summer squash on keto, then the answer is yes!
-Yellow squash works great for any low carb or keto eating plan as it is a yellow vegetable that has less than 3 grams of net carbs in every 100 gram serving.
+Yellow squash works great for any low carb or keto eating plan as it is a yellow vegetable with less than 3 grams of net carbs in every 100-gram serving.